mnalbantov/task_management/README.md

 ## Project Structure

-The project structure is trying to follow Symfony one and based mainly on
+The project structure is trying to follow Symfony and based mainly on
 - Events
 - DTOs
 - Entities & Repositories